Skip to main content

 Yes.
 Each simulated call consumes credits from your balance.
 The rate is shown in the Run Simulation dialog before you start.

 Yes.
-Simulation calls are separate from production traffic.
-They’re tagged as SIMULATED and don’t affect your production metrics.
+Simulation calls are separate from production traffic and don’t affect your production metrics.